 AI transformation leadership failure is not random.
 It follows predictable patterns: leaders who cannot influence without authority, who overestimate their technical expertise, who cannot sustain momentum through organizational resistance.
 The eight traits below are the specific psychological and behavioral conditions that determine whether a leader succeeds or fails in an enterprise AI transformation mandate.

 The ALRI™ is anchored in Hogan Assessment science — the most rigorously validated psychometric system in executive leadership evaluation.
-Each of the eight traits is mapped to specific Hogan scales, producing scores grounded in decades of research rather than interview intuition.
+Each trait is mapped to specific Hogan scales, producing scores grounded in decades of research rather than interview intuition.

 Hogan assessments measure personality as it predicts performance — not how leaders see themselves, but how they actually behave under the conditions that determine transformation success.

-ALRI™ scores must always be interpreted alongside the organization's Octant Navigation Model™ score.
-Even the strongest leader profile predicts different outcomes depending on the organizational conditions into which the leader is deployed.
+ALRI™ results are always interpreted alongside the client organization's Octant Navigation Model™ score.
+The same leader profile predicts different outcomes depending on the organizational conditions into which that leader is deployed.
+Octant accounts for both.